cse232summer-msu/cse232summer-msu.github.io/help_room.md

 Saturday | No help room
 Sunday | No help room

-Help rooms are not offered during weekends and public holidays.
+Help rooms are not offered during weekends or public holidays.

 ---